-Appendix B. Discontinuity of Ψ at the vacuum-plasma boundary
+Appendix C. Discontinuity of Ψ at the vacuum-plasma boundary

 We are going to look at a special case of the vacuum-plasma boundary, where the density n_e is continuous, but its gradient ∇n_e is discontinuous.
 Hence, the ray part of beam tracing is well-behaved, but there will be a discontinuity in the beam part.
-We need to find the matching conditions at the boundary for $\boldsymbol{\Psi}$.
-This is a special case of what was presented in earlier work [44].
+We need to find the matching conditions at the boundary for Ψ .
+This is a special case of what was presented in earlier work [53].

 We take the density to be zero on the plasma-vacuum interface.
-We also assume a general 2D curvature of the interface surface, which is important because density is specified on flux surfaces, curved in 2D.
-This special case of matching boundary conditions is especially useful because in many equilibria - experimental, and even analytic - the gradient of density changes abruptly, even if the density may not.
+We also assume a general 2D curvature of the interface surface, which is relevant to our concerns because density is specified on flux surfaces, curved in 2D.